kirubarajan/blog/src/pages/study/index.md

 # Independent Study on *Modern* Deep Learning
 > Misc.
 Machine Learning Methodologies

-This page serves as both research notes and a workspace for my independent study on Multitask Learning and other (meta) machine learning methodologies, advised by Pratik Chaudhari at the University of Pennsylvania.
-I'll be adding interesting code snippets/results here as well as a brief literature review of various research papers.
+This page serves as both research notes and a workspace for my independent study at the University of Pennsylvania, advised by [Pratik Chaudhari](https://pratikac.github.io/).
+This independent study is meant to serve as an extension to the course [ESE 546: Principles of Deep Learning](https://pratikac.github.io/pub/19_ese546.pdf).
+The goal of the study is to learn more advanced paradigms of training deep learning models, as well as inference using them.
+This work was split into two sections: 1) a literature review of papers on various topics and 2) experiments with different types of models and algorithms, implemented in Python.
+Although the COVID-19 pandemic limited certain topics I would have like to explore (namely reinforcement learning), I was able to learn many new concepts and promising research avenues.

-Disclaimer: the "Modern Deep Learning* name is meant to be a joke, since the focus on this independent study is on cool/interesting trends in deep learning research.
+Disclaimer: the "Modern Deep Learning* name is meant to be a joke, since the focus on this independent study is on cool/interesting trends in deep learning, which is already a trendy area of research.

----
-### Literature Review
+## Literature Review
 Below are my notes on some recent interesting papers that have expanded my views on standard machine learning paradigms.

-## ZeRO: Memory Optimization Towards Training A Trillion Parameter Models
+### ZeRO: Memory Optimization Towards Training A Trillion Parameter Models
 [*Rajbhandari et al. 2020*](https://arxiv.org/pdf/1910.02054.pdf)

 This paper introduces a novel optimizer named the Zero Redundency Optimizer (ZeRO), which aims to make it feasible and efficient to train previously impossible to train model architectures whose training exhibits memory limitations.
 This is done by partitioning model states as opposed to standard model state replication across clusters.
 Memory analysis shows that the optimizer can train a **one trillion** parameter model on 1024 GPUs with data parallelism degree $N_d = 1024$.

 Thanks, Microsoft!

-## Exploring Randomly Wired Neural Networks for Image Recognition
+### Exploring Randomly Wired Neural Networks for Image Recognition
 *Xie et al. (2019)*

 This paper explores different neural network architectures by generating random neural network wirings.
 This is done by defining a stochastic network generator to encapsulate Neural Architecture Search, and later using classical random graph algorithms for wiring the networks.
 The authors show that the generated networks have competitve performance on the ImageNet task.

-### Network Generator
+**Network Generator**

 Network Generators define a family of possible wiring patterns.
 Network architectures can thereby be sampled according to a probability distribution, which is differentiably learnable.

 Formally, the generator is a mapping $g: \Theta \rightarrow N$ where $\Theta$ is the parameter space and $N$ is the space of neural network architectures.
 As such, $g$ determines how the computational graph representing the neural network is wired.
 The given parameters $\theta \in \Theta$ specifies meta-information about the network such as the number of layers, activation types, etc. The output of $g$ is symbolic, so it doesn't return the weights of the networks (which can be learned from standard differentiable training processes) but instead a representation of the network (e.g. flow of data and types of operations).

 The network generator $g$ can be extended to include an additional argument $s$, which acts as a stochastic seed.
 Then, the generator $g(s, \theta)$ can be repeatedly called to generate a pseudo-random family of architectures.

-### Graphs to Neural Networks
+**Graphs to Neural Networks**

 The neural network generator generates a *general graph*, which is a set of nodes followed by a set of edges that connect the nodes.
 This general representation does not specify how the graph corresponds to a neural network, which is a later post-processing step.
 The non-restrictivness of the general graph allows the use of classical graph generation techniques from graph theory.
 In particular, the authors experiment with Erdos-Renyi (ER), Barabasi-Albert (BA), and Watts-Strogatz (WS) models of graph generation.

 The generated edges are defined to be data flow (i.e. sending a tensor of data from one node to another) and that nodes define operations of either: